warren-bank/fork-Xanado/README.md

 ```
 $ node js/dawg/explore.js SOWPODS_English --anagrams scrabble
 ```
-Again, run it with no parameters for help.
+Run it with no parameters for help.

-## Designing your own game
+# Designing your own game
-Game definitions can be found in the `editions` directory.
-Each definition describes the layout of the lower-right quadrant of the board (it is assumed to be mirrored), the contents of the bag, the number of tiles on the rack and the number that can be swapped in a play, and the bonuses for playing numbers of tiles in one play.
+Game definitions can be found in the `/editions` directory.
+Each definition describes the layout of the lower-right quadrant of the board (it is assumed to be mirrored), the contents of the bag, the number of tiles on the rack, the number of tiles that can be swapped in a play, and the bonuses for playing certain numbers of tiles in one play.

+## Valett
-Choosing point values for tiles, and the number of tiles of each letter, can be difficult.
-Included is a version of
-[Joshua Lewis' Valett program](https://github.com/jmlewis/valett) which analyses a word corpus and recommends tile values and counts for the letter combinations encountered in the corpus (the corpus can be any big list of words, or it can simply be a lexicon).
+Choosing point values for tiles, and the number of tiles of each letter, can be difficult to get right.
+Included is a version of [Joshua Lewis' Valett program](https://github.com/jmlewis/valett) which analyses a word corpus and recommends tile values and counts for the letter combinations encountered in the corpus based on probability (the corpus can be any big list of words, or it can simply be a lexicon).

+## Challenges
+Currently only [double challenge](https://en.wikipedia.org/wiki/Challenge_(Scrabble)) is supported.
+An extension would be to support other challenge types.

+# Internationalisation
+The UI uses the [Wikimedia jQuery.i18n framework](https://github.com/wikimedia/jquery.i18n) to support translations.
+Currently translation files are provided for English and (a poor translation to) French.
+To generate your own translation, copy `/i18n/en.json` to a file using your language code (e.g. `de` for German) and edit the new file to provide the translation.
+If you do create a translation, please feel free to issue a pull request to get it into the source code.

 ## IMPORTANT NOTICES: